Erwanp-python-game/Evolve/README.md

   <img src="creature.png" width="500" title="hover text">
 </p>

-You can see your creature in details and how it changed during its evolution in a dedicated tab.
+You can see your creature in details and how it has changed during its evolution in a dedicated tab.
 You will obtain a unique creature in each game with its own history!
-Moreover you can split your group of creature leading to a speciation, sister species will roam your world and evolve on their own.
+Moreover you can split your group of creatures leading to a speciation, sister species will roam your world and evolve on their own.

 <p align="left">
   <img src="tree.png" width="500" title="hover text">